 - if the "easIpReplaceInfos" attribute is received, the SMF may instruct the local PSA UPF with the EAS IP replacement information using "Outer Header Creation" as defined in 3GPP TS 29.244 [13] clause 8.2.56 and "Outer Header Removal" as defined in 3GPP TS 29.244 [13] clause 8.2.64.
 The PSA UPF shall be configured by the SMF to perform one creation and one removal of the appropriate outer header(s) both in the uplink and in the downlink direction in a way that the address information indicated by the "source" attribute (within "easIpReplaceInfos") is used in the headers of the packets towards the UE and the address information indicated by the "target" attribute (within "easIpReplaceInfos") is used in the headers of the packets towards the DN.

 - if the "easRedisInd" attribute set to true is included, the SMF may indicate the UE to refresh the cached EAS information as defined in clause 6.3.2 of 3GPP TS 24.501 [20].

+- if the "n6DelayInd" attribute set to true is included, the SMF may trigger N6 delay measurements and consider the results for traffic steering decisions.

 - if the "tfcCorreInfo" attribute is received, and,